 - exhibits and lectures

 Music Performances and Music Education

-The Leroy Anderson Foundation is pleased to support music performances and music education in 2018 at the Leroy Anderson House in Woodbury, Connecticut, at the Woodbury Senior Community Center in Woodbury, Connecticut; at the Gunn Memorial Library in Washington, Connecticut; of the Naugatuck Community Choir in Naugatuck, Connecticut; of the Northeast Connecticut Community Orchestra in Woodstock, Connecticut; of the Connecticut Valley Symphony Orchestra in West Hartford, Connecticut; and at the Southbury Public Library in Southbury, Connecticut.
-Please contact the respective organization for dates of upcoming performances.
+The Leroy Anderson Foundation is pleased to support music performances and music education in 2018 and 2019 at the Leroy Anderson House in Woodbury, Connecticut and at the Woodbury Senior Community Center in Woodbury, Connecticut.
+In 2018 and prior years the Leroy Anderson Foundation has provided support for music programs organized by the Gunn Memorial Library in Washington, Connecticut; the Naugatuck Community Choir in Naugatuck, Connecticut; the Northeast Connecticut Community Orchestra in Woodstock, Connecticut; the Connecticut Valley Symphony Orchestra in West Hartford, Connecticut; and at the Southbury Public Library in Southbury, Connecticut.

 - Creating a U.S. Postal Service commemorative stamp for Leroy Anderson.